 WiFi: Allows you to connect the camera to your computer wirelessly for retrieving video.

 Motorbike Camera Reviews

 This is by the far the most expensive camera on the list.
-It produces absolutely stunning high resolution images and also works at 60fps which ensures silky smooth playback.
+It produces absolutely stunning high resolution images and can film up to 4K HD.
+If filming at 1080p it works at 240fps which ensures silky smooth playback.